chinamike65/hugo-tuolesi/content/book3/book3en.md

 the truth of the Dharma will lead to liberation.

+---

 It means that the Buddha's compassion is the greatest.
-If the Buddha can wash away our sins and obstacles with water, or he can rescue us from samsara with his hands, or if the Buddha can give us his fruits, then The Buddha has done this a long time ago, so we don't have to suffer from samsara.
+If the Buddha could wash away our sins and obstacles with water, or he can rescue us from samsara with his hands, or if the Buddha can give us his fruits, then the Buddha would have done this a long time ago, so we don't have to suffer from samsara.

 But these are not feasible, the Buddha can only liberate us by teaching the scriptures to us.